corsairmarks/enable_all_species_traits_for_leaders/mod/README.md

 Built for Stellaris version 3.6 "Orion."
 Not compatible with achievements.

-This mod overrides five default events related to adding leader traits: `distar.173`, `distar.174`, `utopia.2508`, `utopia.2601`, and `utopia.2605`.
+This mod overrides eight default events related to adding leader traits: `distar.170`, `distar.171`, `distar.172`, `distar.173`, `distar.174`, `utopia.2508`, `utopia.2601`, and `utopia.2605`.
 Other mods that make changes to any of the same events will conflict with this one.
 For this mod, these events are stored in the file `events/000_leader_species_traits_event_overrides.txt`.

+1. For `distar.170`, `distar.171`, and `distar.172` you should keep the versions from this mod or otherwise merge the changes - they enable cybernetic empires to complete the special project for brainslugs, and ensure robotic leaders aren't selected to receive the brainslug trait.
-1. For `distar.173` and/or `distar.174`, the easiest way to resolve the conflict is to comment out or delete the event(s) from this mod.
+2. For `distar.173` and/or `distar.174`, the easiest way to resolve the conflict is to comment out or delete the event(s) from this mod.
 The overrides are just a cleaner way to add the initial brainslug trait for hireable leaders.
 If removed or disabled, the original in-game code will execute instead but it has a very low impact.
-2. `utopia.2508` is the default event for adding or removing Erudite leader traits.
+3. `utopia.2508` is the default event for adding or removing Erudite leader traits.
 That event uses the effect `remove_leader_traits_after_modification` which is also overridden.
 If you have conflicts with these, it is recommended you keep at least one of the two overrides from this mod, otherwise you will lose Erudite-based leader traits from leaders that also have another special species trait, any time that _any_ species in your empire is modified.
-3. `utopia.2601` ensures that newly-spawned latent psionic leaders are flagged as having already rolled for a chance at a psionic trait.
+4. `utopia.2601` ensures that newly-spawned latent psionic leaders are flagged as having already rolled for a chance at a psionic trait.
 If removed or disabled, the flag won't be set so some latent psionic leaders may be able to get a second chance at randomly rolling a psionic trait.
-4. `utopia.2605` is the event for leaders randomly gaining the Psionic trait from Psionic species.
+5. `utopia.2605` is the event for leaders randomly gaining the Psionic trait from Psionic species.
 I recommend you use this mod's version of the event in order to benefit from the reduced mean time-to-happen (i.e. happens more frequently) and wider selection criteria (any species with Latent Psionic, not just the owner's main species).

 All other the new logic is implemented in standalone events and effects which should not conflict with other mods.